Chern character for torsion-free ample groupoids: Preliminaries

-In particular, we consider $(\infty, 1)$-categories modeled by \emph{quasicategories}, i.e., simplicial sets $C$ satisfying the weak Kan condition: any map of simplicial sets $\Lambda^k[n] \to C$ for $0 < k < n$ extends to a map $\Delta[n] \to C$.
-The category of simplicial sets can be equipped with an alternative model structure whose fibrant objects are precisely the quasicategories.

-If $C$ is a usual category, its nerve $N(C)$ is a simplicial set which is a quasicategory.
+We consider $(\infty, 1)$-categories modeled by \emph{quasicategories}, i.e., simplicial sets $\cC$ satisfying the weak Kan condition: any map of simplicial sets $\Lambda^k[n] \to \cC$ for $0 < k < n$ extends to a map $\Delta[n] \to \cC$.
+If $\cC$ is a usual category, its nerve $N(\cC)$ is a simplicial set which is a quasicategory.
 In the rest of the paper, when it is clear from context that we are viewing ordinary categories as $\infty$-categories through the nerve functor $N$, we will omit writing $N$ from the notation.

 We also consider $(2, 1)$-categories.
 In this setting, when we want to be clear we write $\circ_1$ for the composition of $1$-cells, and $\circ_2$ for the composition of $2$-cells.
 Note that $\circ_1$ is a bifunctor, so that that $(\psi \circ_1 \xi)$ makes sense as a $2$-cell when $\psi$ and $\xi$ are $2$-cells.
 Moreover, $\phi \circ_2 (\psi \circ_1 \xi)$ is a $2$-cell from a $1$-cell $f \circ_1 g$ to another $h$ when we have $2$-cells $\phi \colon f' \circ_1 g' \to h$, $\psi \colon f \to f'$, and $\xi \colon g \to g'$.